Do You Need a CACI Attorney in California?

 If you are a mandatory reporter and you fail to make a required report of child abuse or neglect, or if you try to prevent someone else from doing so, you may be subject to criminal prosecution.
 If you are convicted, you could be sent to jail, ordered to pay a fine, or both.

-Contact The Law Offices of Visco & Wohl, LLP about CACI
+Contact Wohl Law about CACI

 If you or a family member has potentially been listed on the Child Abuse Central Index, there are options available to you to avoid this humiliating and lifelong stigma.
 There are option, we can help